ceramicskate0/SWELF/README.md

   --------------------------------------------------------------------------------

 ##  Search Commands:
+  Search commands can be combined in v.
+0.1.1.0 to apply to a single log source and/or eventid.
+  {Search Commands in v 0.1.0.9} '~' {EventLogName} '~' {EventID}

      eventdata_length':'{Minimum chars in eventlog event data section (does this by counting chars in the entire EventData Part of any eventlog)}